thondascully/useafterfree/README.md

 > note: the `memory chunk stored in cache after being freed` is now labeled as `available for usage` by the computer.

-one of the key things for this exploit is realizing that `x` still points to the same memory chunk address in the heap despite `x` being freed. therefore, **when `y = malloc(0x10);` is called and new memory is allocated of the same byte size as `x`, the manager will check the tcache to see if a chunk of that size exists (which is true now) and then 'assigns' that chunk to the new pointer of the allocated memory (`y` in this case).**
+the most important part for this exploit is understanding that `x` still points to the same memory chunk address in the heap despite `x` being freed. therefore, **when `y = malloc(0x10);` is called and new memory is allocated of the same byte size as `x`, the manager will check the tcache to see if a chunk of that size exists (which is true now) and then 'assigns' that chunk on the heap to the new pointer of the allocated memory (`y` in this case) even though `x` still points to the same chunk...**

-**because `x` still points to the same address that `y`'s chunk exists at, they both are pointing to the same memory chunk.**
+**...because `x` still points to the same address that `y`'s chunk exists at, they both are pointing to the same memory chunk.**

 therefore, changing the value of the chunk that `x` is pointing to will directly change the value that `y` is pulling from. tada!